okolilemuel/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## SWC-105 (Unprotected Ether Withdrawal)

-`withdraw` is protected with OpenZeppelin `Ownable`'s `onlyOwner` modifier.
+`withdraw` , `getBalance` and `setRoomPrice` is protected with OpenZeppelin `Ownable`'s `onlyOwner` modifier.

 ## SWC-104 (Unchecked Call Return Value)

-The return value from a call to the owner's address in `addAsTenant` is checked with `require` to ensure transaction rollback if call fails.
+The return value from a call to the owner's address in `withdraw` is checked with `require` to ensure transaction rollback if call fails.

 ## Modifiers used only for validation